Alcatel-Lucent Sunday Bikedays

 - Sir John A. Macdonald Parkway (9 kilometres)

 In Gatineau Park

 6 am to 11 am — 27 kilometres for cyclists who enjoy steep hills!

 - Fortune Lake Parkway

 6 am to 1 pm — 3.5 kilometres north of Meech Lake Road (parking lot P8).
 This section is ideal for families with young children.

 |Universal Accessibility||The parkways are universally accessible.|

 You can rent a bike at one of the following locations:

-Parkways that are part of the Sunday Bikedays program are marked on the Cycling Capital map.
+Parkways that are part of the Sunday Bikedays program are marked on the Ottawa-Gatineau Cycling map.

 For more information, see Parks, Paths and Parkways — Visitor Information.